wordofwarning/wordofwarning.org/current/2013-emergency/z2/index.md

 Drunken Chorus is a contemporary performance company working across a variety of forms, including theatre, cabaret events and durational pieces; their work has been shown at earlier Emergency's, greenroom, Mayfest, Live at LICA, Chelsea Theatre, Leicester Square Theatre, Forest Fringe, Northern Ballet / Leeds Met Studio, the Bluecoat. and Warwick Arts Centre.
 Drunken Chorus also run DRUNKEN NIGHTS — a project supporting early career artists to create work for pubs and bars.
 The company has performed throughout the UK, as well as in Poland and Sweden.

-Performed by Chris Williams and Sheena Holliday.
-Chris Williams is the Artistic Director, and has also worked with Forced Entertainment and Kings of England.
-Sheena Holliday recently joined Drunken Chorus as Co-Director; she is also a filmmaker, writer and community artist.
+Performed by Chris Williams and Sheena Holliday: Chris Williams, Artistic Director, has also worked with Forced Entertainment and Kings of England; Sheena Holliday recently joined Drunken Chorus as Co-Director, she is also a filmmaker, writer and community artist.
 [www.drunkenchorus.co.uk](http://www.drunkenchorus.co.uk)
 ![Drunken Chorus](drunken_chorus.jpg)